all-in-one-of/snippets/HOU_Noises.md

 Presents a unified interface and uniform output range for all the noise types available in VEX

 ### Curl noise
-divergence-free 3D (vector) noise - function for perlin or simplex
+divergence-free 3D (vector) noise - function for perlin or simplex divergence is a vector operator that produces a scalar field

 ### Turbulence noise
 Compute turbulence with roughness and attenuation